MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-views-and-dashboards.md

 ---
 ms.assetid: 876c7d8c-0b45-4cb2-b3c0-d8748603875a
-title: Views and dashboards in Management Pack for SQL Server
+title: Views and Dashboards in Management Pack for SQL Server
 description: This article explains views and dashboards in Management Pack for SQL Server
 author: Anastas1ya
 ms.author: v-fkornilov